I-Beam Shape Choices: I, S, W, M or H?

 For A Trailer Frame

-Narrow Flange I-Beam ShapeWhen considering trailers, the S, H and W sections work nicely because trailers usually don’t have the intermediate point loads on the flanges.
+Narrow Flange I-Beam ShapeWhen considering trailers, the S, H and W sections work nicely because trailers usually do not have the intermediate point loads on the flanges.
 More often, the loading distribution is over a longer distance, or mounted directly to the web.
-In our trailers that use I-Beams, we often specify one of the more squared up shapes.
+In our trailers that use I-Beams, we often specify one of the more square edge shapes.
 (Not always, because the more optimized standard I-Beam shape has some nice strength to weight benefits.)

 From an engineering perspective, the H style beams will sometimes offer a better platform to build on.
 They can be thinner material, for the same height, and they have many more options for width and thickness for each height.
 For example, in the 12″ height, they come in 19 different arrangements from 14 lbs/ft to 120 lbs/ft.
 They also span the range from 11.91″ tall to 13.12″ tall with flanges from 3.97″ width to 12.75″ width.
-Lots of choices.
+That is a lot of choices.

 With trailers, usually weight and stiffness are the driving factors, which means a taller, narrower beam is often the desired choice.
 In other cases, like for a car hauler trailer, an I-Beam design allows a lower deck with more strength.